wez/wezterm/docs/config/keys.md

 return {
   keys = {
-    -- Turn off the default CMD-m Hide action on macOS by making it -- send the empty string instead of hiding the window {key="m", mods="CMD", action="Nop"}
+    -- Turn off the default CMD-m Hide action, allowing CMD-m to -- be potentially recognized and handled by the tab {key="m", mods="CMD", action="DisableDefaultAssignment"}
   }
 }
 ```